Ooma vs Vonage: Which Is Better for Small Businesses?

 Frequently Asked Questions (FAQs)

-Can I use analog phones with Ooma or Vonage?
+Can I use desk phones with Ooma or Vonage?

 Yes.
-Ooma and Vonage support desk phones, but you’ll need an analog telephone adapter (ATA) or VoIP gateway.
-Ooma sells a base station that works with analog devices, or they’re available for purchase online.
-In addition, only Vonage Premium and Advanced users have access to desk phone functionality.
+Both Ooma and Vonage provide desk phone support, but you’ll need a VoIP gateway or an analog telephone adapter (ATA).
+Ooma sells a base station that works with analog phones and adds capacity to your phone system.
+Meanwhile, Vonage provides Premium and Advanced users access to desk phone functionality.

 Bottom Line